Read Genesis 2:15-3:24

 Second, we are to admit our shortcomings to those we offend and pray for them.
 “Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working” James 5:16.
 We must do whatever is in our power to bring restoration and healing to others.
 "So far as it depends on you, live peaceably with all" Romans 12:18.

 Finally, our “If only I . . .” can become “If only I . . . but God . . .!”
 God can turn our messes into messages for his Kingdom!
 This is God's promise, “And we know that for those who love God all things work together for good, for those who are called according to his purpose” Romans 8:28.

 Let us resolve this year not to live in regret for what might have been.
 Let us be faithful to God, believing that he can turn our failures around.
-Let us also pray for one another and love others more deeply.
-Amen.
+Let us also pray for one another and love others more deeply in the coming year.

 Copyright 2021 Sarah Keith

 Return to the Adult and Teen Devotionals page.

 Your donation to the site helps us distribute our children's ministry resources to churches across the world.

 Subscribe to our Newsletter - Learn MoreSite Map